This post may contain affiliate links. Please read my disclosure policy.

 - ½ teaspoon salt

 - Preheat oven to 350°F. Set aside an 8x8-inch square baking pan (ungreased).

 - In a large mixing bowl beat together the butter and peanut butter until creamy.
 Add the brown sugar and beat on medium speed until blended.
 Add the egg and vanilla and mix until blended.

 - In a medium bowl combine the flour, oats, baking soda and salt.
 Add the flour mixture to the butter mixture and blend on low speed until all the dry ingredients are incorporated.
 Scrape down the sides and bottom of the bowl and blend one more time until a crumbly dough forms.

-- Press a little more than 3/4 of the oat mixture into the bottom of the ungreased prepared pan (don’t press too hard!).
-Spread the jam on top taking care not to leave more in the middle, spread the jam evenly.
+- Press a little more than ¾ of the oat mixture into the bottom of the ungreased prepared pan (don’t press too hard!).
+Spread the jam on top taking care not to leave more in the center; spread the jam evenly.
 Crumble the remaining oat mixture on top in clumps.
-Press down on the topping gently to make the top more even.
-Bake at 350 degrees F for 25 - 30 minutes or until the top is golden brown.
+Gently press down on the topping to make it more even.
+Bake at 350°F for 25 - 30 minutes or until the top is light golden brown.
 Cool completely before cutting into bars.

 - Store in an airtight container at room temperature or refrigerate for longer storage.

-- I do not recommend using all-natural style peanut butter as it tends to be more oily.
+- We don't recommend using all-natural style peanut butter as it tends to be more oily.
 For this recipe I use Jiff or another comparable brand.

 - For this recipe I use jam instead of jelly as it typically contains less sugar.
 In my opinion, these bars are sweet enough using jam.
 I use Stonewall’s Strawberry Jam for this recipe but feel free to use your favorite flavor.
-A natural fruit spread would also be good too.
+An all natural fruit spread would also be good here.